Skip to Content

 American Psychological Association welcomes Elizabeth Crouch as new editor for Journal of Rural Mental Health

-Elizabeth Crouch, an associate professor in the Department of Health Services Policy and Management and co-director for the Rural and Minority Health Research Center, will serve as editor for the Journal of Rural Mental Health.
+Elizabeth Crouch, an associate professor in the Department of Health Services Policy and Management and co-director for the USC Rural Health Research Center, will serve as editor for the Journal of Rural Mental Health.

 ASPH logo